Kirkland Lake: Homecoming Week

 The Kirkland Lake Festivals Committee hosts an annual homecoming week.
 Many former residents return home for the celebrations.
-The 2019 homecoming week will be a celebration of the community's 100th anniversary.
+The 2019 homecoming week was a celebration of the community's 100th anniversary.

 Homecoming events included free kids events, Shakespeare in the Park, a BMX, skateboard and scooter extreme park competition, a local food fair, free kids matinees, splash park events, golf tournaments, A day in the park at the Toburn Mine site, fireworks and more.
 The Festivals Committee also hosts free Canada Day celebrations with fireworks.

+As of 2022, the Homecoming Week was cancelled indefinitely.

 Winter Carnival

 The Kirkland Lake Festivals Committee hosts an annual winter carnival beginning in mid-February.
 With 18 days of events each year, Kirkland Lake's Winter Carnival is one of Canada's longest winter carnivals.
 Festivals and Events Ontario has honoured the event with multiple Top 100 Festival awards.

 The 2018 Kirkland Lake Winter Carnival featured 18 days of events between February 15–March 4 including: the Alamos Gold $50,000 Ice Fishing Derby, Hockey Tournament, Kids Winter Jam Party featuring the Stars of Pop, 3 nights of Kabaret, Kirkland Lake Skating Club's Ice Show, fireworks, free sleigh rides, a comedy night, free skating parties, a magic show, free kids matinees and the NorthernTel Kids Carnival on the Family Day holiday.

+As of 2022, the Winter Carnival was cancelled and events were to be made by the companies and groups on their own, as the Festivals Committee has shut down.

 Infrastructure

 Transportation

-Kirkland Lake is served by Ontario Northland bus and railway services (with the train station located in Swastika) and the Kirkland Lake Airport as well as local transportation for people with disabilities and local taxi services as well as connections to the Timmins/Victor M. Power Airport and Rouyn-Noranda Airports.
-Transportation is also provided to senior citizens and persons with disabilities, through Timiskaming Home Support, which is funded by the North East Local Health Integration Network.
+Inter-city bus services are provided by Ontario Northland Motor Coach Services.
+A staffed bus station is located at the Kirkland Lake Mall and busses also make flag stops at the site of the former railway station in Swastika.

+The Ontario Northland Railway mainline passes through the municipality, with a branch freight line diverging at Swastika east toward Rouyn-Noranda, Quebec.
+Swastika station was a stop for ONR's Northlander passenger train until the service was discontinued in 2012.
+The stop will be renamed "Kirkland Lake" and a new permanent heated passenger shelter, replacing the station that was demolished in 2020, will be constructed on the site between 2024–2026 in preparation for ONR resuming Northlander service in the mid-2020s.

+The Kirkland Lake Airport is located 11.7 km outside of the town and serves general aviation.
+The nearest airports offering scheduled passenger services are Timmins Victor M. Power Airport and Rouyn-Noranda Airport.

+Local transportation is also provided to senior citizens and persons with disabilities.

 Healthcare

-The Kirkland and District Hospital serves the area.
+The Blanche River Health Kirkland Lake site, formerly known as the Kirkland and District Hospital, serves the area.